grzegorz914/homebridge-enphase-envoy/README.md

 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

 ## Limitations
-* Due to a HomeKit limitation, that maximum services for 1 accessory is 100.
-Acessory containing > 100 services will not respond.
+* That maximum Services for 1 accessory is 100.
+If Services > 100, accessory stop responding.
-* The services in this accessory are:
+* The Services in this accessory are:
-  * Information service.
+  * Information.
-  * Envoy service.
+  * Envoy.
-  * Q-Relays service.
+  * Q-Relays.
-  * Meters service.
+  * Meters.
-  * Microinverters service.
+  * Microinverters.
-  * AC Batteries service.
+  * AC Batteries.
-  * Ensemble service.
+  * Ensemble.
-  * Encharges Service.
+  * Encharges.

 # Bonus Top Bar on Mac!!!
 1. Download `enphase_envoy.15s.rb`.